gulfofmaine/Neracoos-1-Buoy-App/Readme.md

 The site is currently deployed to http://neracoos.org/ionic/neracoos1/www/index.html

 To update the deployment run `make deploy`.
-You probably want to run it in the form `make down build deploy` to make sure that you get a production build and that there is no iterferance with the local test server.
+You probably want to run it in the form `make down build deploy sentry` to make sure that you get a production build and that there is no iterferance with the local test server.

 The deploy uses `scp` so you will need to have a `~/.ssh/config entry that looks something like this: